-This Spiced Pear Cake is an easy pear cake recipe that’s perfect for fall entertaining because it’s delicate and moist with the most delicious balance of fall spices!
+This Spiced Pear Cake is an easy cake recipe that's perfect for fall entertaining because it's delicate and moist with the most delicious balance of fall spices!
 It makes a terrific brunch cake or you can serve it with some vanilla ice cream and caramel sauce for dessert!

 I love how pretty the top of this cake looks when you arrange the pears in an overlapping fashion and when dusted with a little powdered sugar it looks extra fancy for a special occasion.
+For two other decorative fruit desserts, try my French Apple Tart or my Easy Pear Tart.

 As soon as you bite into this cake you'll see how tender the crumb is and combined with all these wonderful fall spices, it's the perfect cake to kick off your fall baking!